 The Zoo’s Commitment to Volunteers

-The Louisville Zoo’s goal is to educate, entertain and involve diverse groups of people from all walks of life.
+Volunteers are integral to this goal as we educate, entertain and involve diverse groups of people from all walks of life.
 The Coordinator of Volunteers and Zoo staff will work with you to make your time at the Zoo enjoyable, productive and educational.